Cozumel raccoon: Distribution and habitat

 The Cozumel raccoon is endemic to Cozumel Island, an island around 478 km2 in area, lying off the east coast of the Yucatan Peninsula in Mexico.
 It is one of two raccoon species in Mexico, the other being the common raccoon (Procyon lotor), and is the only raccoon species present on Cozumel Island.
 Cozumel Island supports several other carnivores, including the dwarf coati (Nasua narica nelsoni) and dwarf gray fox (Urocyon sp.).
 Islands usually lack terrestrial mammals, especially carnivores, making the Cozumel raccoon and the others unique.

 On the island, the raccoon inhabits a range of habitats, but is primarily limited to the mangrove forests and sandy wetlands in the northwest tip of the island.
 However, it has also been captured in semi-evergreen forests and agricultural lands surrounding these preferred habitats., and in the Punta Sur ecological park at the south end of the island.

 A study on home range and activity patterns of the Cozumel raccoon found that individuals exhibit relatively small home ranges compared to mainland raccoons.
 Males maintain larger territories than females, and the species exhibits primarily nocturnal behavior, with peak activity occurring between sunset and 4:00 AM.
 Their movements are influenced by habitat quality and the presence of anthropogenic disturbances.

 Behavior

 Relatively little is known about the group size of the raccoons.
 They are primarily nocturnal and solitary animals, but may sometimes form family groups possibly consisting of the mother and cubs.
+They have been observed making balls out of rolled paper and using them as toys.
+This behavior is passed between individuals through social learning within family groups.

 The raccoons live in densities of about 17–27 individuals per km^{2}, and inhabit home ranges of around 67 ha on average.
 However, individuals do not appear to defend territories to any great extent, and their close relative, the common raccoon, can exist at very high densities when food is abundant.
 Although there have been no detailed studies of their reproductive habits, females seem to give birth primarily between November and January, possibly with a second litter during the summer months.